-- Mobile Penetration: Over 650 million mobile subscribers across the continent
+- Subscriber Base: Over 650 million mobile connections

 User Behavior Patterns